School of Law

-The School of Law cooperates with the Texas Tech University Honors College, the College of Arts and Sciences, and the College of Visual and Performing Arts to provide special admission programs for exceptional undergraduates.
+The School of Law cooperates with the Texas Tech University Honors College and the College of Visual and Performing Arts to provide special admission programs for exceptional undergraduates.
 Consult the Honors College section of this catalog or view www.honr.ttu.edu for more information.

 The School of Law does not prescribe a specific prelegal curriculum for its applicants.
 The wide range of lawyer tasks and the difference in offerings from school to school preclude such an approach.
 However, all students should strive toward the following goals when planning their college program: acquire the ability to read, write, and speak the English language well; gain a critical understanding of human values and institutions—political, economic, and social; and develop the power to think creatively.

 Applications should be submitted to the School of Law at the earliest opportunity after September 1.
 The deadline for the Early Decision Program is November 1, and the deadline for the Regular Decision Program is February 15.